tbhartman/unlogtex/README.md

-# LoTeX
+# unlogtex

 Summarize log of TeX

-Like logTeX but without the `g'.
+It undoes the mess of the log from TeX

 ## Introduction